abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 ### Extension Package

 Using the facilities in this proposal, the SwiftGen package authors could implement a package extension that creates a command to run `swiftgen` before the build.
-In this example the SwiftGen package is extended with a package extension target implemented in Swift.

 This is the SwiftGenExtension target referenced in the client package: